 The Officers of the Association shall be a Chair, two Vice-Chairs, a Treasurer, a Secretary, and a Bursary Officer.

-The EC shall consist of the Officers, up to 12 elected members, up to three co-opted members selected in accordance with Article 9, the Chair and Vice Chair of the Young Lawyers Committee (YLC), and two other members of the YLC nominated by the YLC.
+The EC shall consist of the Officers, up to 12 elected members, up to three co-opted members selected in accordance with Article 9, the Chair and Vice Chair of the Junior Lawyers Committee (JLC), and two other members of the JLC nominated by the JLC.

 The co-opted members shall be selected by the EC with a view to ensuring that the EC is best placed to serve the interests of members of the Association.
 Co-opted members may be selected on the basis of their position within a human rights or other organisation but in such cases it is the individual rather than the organisation who is co-opted to the EC.